 Richmond Hill has plenty of shopping malls, plazas and restaurants just a few minutes from home.
 Times Square, located at Leslie Street and Highway 7, gives you plenty of choices for shopping, restaurants and even a karaoke bar!
 Hillcrest Mall has roughly 140 different shops, services and restaurants at the corner of Yonge Street and Carrville Road.

 If you’re interested in the arts, you don’t need to travel south to Toronto to catch a great performance.
-Within a few minutes drive, the Richmond Hill Centre for the Performing Arts is home to standup comedy, drama and even murder mysteries.
+Within a few minute's drive, the Richmond Hill Centre for the Performing Arts is home to standup comedy, drama and even murder mysteries.
 Every seat in the house gives you an impressive view of the stage with a superior sound system to boot.
 If you’d like to take a trip back in time, visit the Richmond Hill Heritage Centre where you can learn about the great history of the area, make old-fashioned candles or enjoy an afternoon tea.
 Summertime movies in the park are a huge hit with families and friends.
 You should also keep an eye out for Richmond Hill’s community carnivals that happen throughout the summer and winter months.

-Burr House – Founded in 1973 with the help of the Richmond Hill Historical Society, this restored 150 year old pioneer house once operated as a local craft house home to the Hill Potter’s Guild, Weavers Guild and Richmond Hill Spinners.
+Burr House – Founded in 1973 with the help of the Richmond Hill Historical Society, this restored 150-year-old pioneer house once operated as a local craft house home to the Hill Potter’s Guild, Weavers Guild and Richmond Hill Spinners.
 It is now dedicated to preserving the history of Richmond Hill and raising awareness about the town's history.

 Richmond Hill is home to a wide variety of elementary and secondary schools through York Region District School Board, York Catholic District School Board, Montessori Schools, and French Immersion.
 The town also offers a variety of private schooling from kindergarten to grade 12.

-Showing 378 properties out of 420 currently available on the market.
+Showing 808 properties out of 887 currently available on the market.